RenYurui/Global-Flow-Local-Attention/README.md

 #### View synthesis

 View synthesis requires generating novel views of objects or scenes based on arbitrary input views.
-In this task we use the car and chair categories of the [ShapeNet dataset](https://www.shapenet.org).
+In this task, we use the car and chair categories of the [ShapeNet dataset](https://www.shapenet.org).
 See [VIEW_SYNTHESIS.md](VIEW_SYNTHESIS.md) for more details.

 ##